TheRaytracers/freecad-povray-render/doc/quickstart.md

 # Quick start
 ## Installation of the macro
 The easiest way is to install it via the **Addon Manager** under Tools / Addon Manager / Macros.
-Alternative you can download the macro via [Macro Recipes](https://freecadweb.org/wiki/Macros_recipes) or download it directly from our [Gitlab Repository](https://gitlab.com/usbhub/exporttopovray) with the blue button top right to get the most actual version.
+Alternative you can download the macro via [Macro Recipes](https://freecadweb.org/wiki/Macros_recipes) or download it directly from our [Gitlab Repository](https://gitlab.com/usbhub/exporttopovray) with the right button about the last commit message to get the most actual version.
 Now you have to put the .FCMacro file in your macro directory.
 You can look under Edit / Preferences / General / Macro for your path.

 ## Installation of POV-Ray